ELT Glossary

 pelmanism – a matching pairs activity

-PET – Preliminary English Test – a Cambridge exam aimed at Level B1 of the CEF
+PET – Preliminary English Test – a Cambridge exam aimed at Level B1 of the CEFR

 phrasal verb – a verb which has more than one part e.g. get up, put up with